 7― And one of the four living creatures gave to the seven angels seven golden bowls full of the wrath of God, who lives forever and ever.

-seven golden bowls: Grk. phialē, “bowl,” denotes a wide shallow bowl (Mounce).
+seven golden bowls: Grk. phialē, "bowl," denotes a wide shallow bowl (Mounce).
 BAG identifies phialē as a loanword from rabbinical literature.
 Phialē translates the Heb. mizraq in most instances in the LXX (Johnson).
-Mizraq is twice used to refer to drinking-bowls (Amos 6:6; Zech 9:15), but thirty times it referred to basins used in various ceremonial rituals and from which sacrificial blood was sprinkled, spattered or splashed (TWOT, II, 254).
-The use of “vial” in the KJV is misleading, since now a vial is a small glass bottle (Earle).
+Mizraq is twice used to refer to drinking-bowls (Amos 6:6; Zech 9:15), but thirty times it referred to basins used in various ceremonial rituals and from which sacrificial blood was sprinkled, spattered or splashed (TWOT 2:254).
+The use of "vial" in the KJV is misleading, since now a vial is a small glass bottle (Earle).

 One of the special creatures that had been occupied with other duties (4:6) now goes to the altar, picks up the special bowls containing the terrible judgments and passes them to the angels who will carry out the judgments.
-In 5:8 golden bowls were full of incense, which represented the prayers of the saints.
-Since one of the prayers was for justice (6:10), pouring from the same type of bowl seems appropriate to represent God’s judgment.
-John’s narrative makes it clear that God directed the use of tangible containers, each filled with a substance that would initiate a deadly chain reaction once released.
-In every instance the bowl was emptied on something tangible, so there is nothing symbolic about the bowls, their contents or God’s wrath.
+In 5:8 golden bowls were full of incense, which represented the prayers of God's people.
+Since one of the prayers was for justice (6:10), pouring from the same type of bowl seems appropriate to represent God's judgment.
+John's narrative makes it clear that God directed the use of tangible containers, each filled with a substance that would initiate a deadly chain reaction once released.
+In every instance the bowl was emptied on something tangible, so there is nothing symbolic about the bowls, their contents or God's wrath.

 It should be noted that angels do not render judgment, but function strictly as agents in carrying out God's decree.
 Indeed, the heavenly angels are never spoken of in Scripture as angry.
 God is again described as one who lives forever (1:8; 4:9), a way of saying that His sovereign reign endures through all the ages.
 Only God is intrinsically eternal, that is, God was not created and thus His "years" have no beginning and no end (Ps 102:27; Isa 43:10).